rwynn/monstache-site/src/index.md

 ---

-Monstache is a sync daemon written in Go that continously indexes your MongoDB collections into Elasticsearch.
+[Monstache](https://github.com/rwynn/monstache) is a sync daemon written in Go that continously indexes your MongoDB collections into Elasticsearch.
 Monstache gives you the ability to use Elasticsearch to do complex searches and aggregations of your MongoDB data and easily build realtime Kibana visualizations and dashboards.

 ## Features

+- Supports up to and including the latest versions of Elasticsearch and MongoDB

 - Single binary with a light footprint